 I just had to keep walking.

 We stopped for lunch and I knew it was going to be painful.
 I knew that as soon as I stopped moving I would regret it.
 I knew I would have to start from square one again, but this time after having walked ten kilometres.

 My body was starting to get very unhappy.

-After lunch, Dave and Dustin decided to take the trail up to a view point leaving me to continue on by myself.
-I chose not to interpret this as them wanting to escape from me, my grumbles and my stumbles.
+After lunch, Dave decided to take the trail up to a view point leaving me to continue on by myself.
+I chose not to interpret this as him wanting to escape from me, my grumbles and my stumbles.